Miscarriage: Subsequent pregnancies

 Some parents want to try to have a baby very soon after the miscarriage.
 The decision to try to become pregnant again can be difficult.
 Reasons exist that may prompt parents to consider another pregnancy.
 For older mothers, there may be some sense of urgency.
 Other parents are optimistic that future pregnancies are likely to be successful.
 Many are hesitant and want to know about the risk of having another or more miscarriages.
 Some clinicians recommend that the women have one menstrual cycle before attempting another pregnancy.
 This is because the date of conception may be hard to determine.
 Also, the first menstrual cycle after a miscarriage can be much longer or shorter than expected.
-Parents may be advised to wait even longer if they have experienced late miscarriage or molar pregnancy, or are undergoing tests.
+Parents may be advised to wait even longer if they have experienced a late miscarriage or molar pregnancy, or are undergoing tests.
 Some parents wait for six months based on recommendations from their healthcare provider.

 Research shows that depression after a miscarriage or stillbirth can continue for years, even after the birth of a subsequent child.
 Medical professionals are advised to take previous loss of a pregnancy into account when assessing risks for postnatal depression following the birth of a subsequent infant.
 It is believed that supportive interventions may improve the health outcomes of both the mother and the child.

 The risks of having another miscarriage vary according to the cause.
 The risk of having another miscarriage after a molar pregnancy is very low.
 The risk of another miscarriage is highest after the third miscarriage.
 Pre-conception care is available in some locales.